sonam8814/Hospital_Management_system/README.md

     * Secure login system.
 2. Patient Admission/Discharge:
     * Manage patient admission, transfer, and discharge processes.
-3. Electronic Medical Records (EMR):
-    * Digital version of patient records that can be accessed across the hospital.
-4. Notifications and Alerts:
-    * Automated alerts for appointments, medication schedules, and inventory restocking.<br>
+3. Availability of doctors:
+    * Check weather the specific doctors are present or not.
 ### Project Workflow:
 1. Requirement Gathering: Understand the hospital's needs and workflow.
 2. System Design: Design the database schema and application architecture.
 3. Implementation: Develop the front-end using Java and connect it to the SQL database.
 4. Testing: Test the system for bugs and ensure it meets the hospital's requirements.
-5. Deployment: Deploy the application in the hospital environment.
+5. Deployment: Deploy the application in the hospital environment.<br>
-6. Maintenance: Provide ongoing support and updates.
-This project helps in automating hospital operations, reducing paperwork, improving efficiency, and enhancing patient care.
+#### This project helps in automating hospital operations, reducing paperwork, improving efficiency, and enhancing patient care.